As a Therapist

 - Managing relationship challenges

-I serve on the board of NAMI Middlesex and the advisory committees for SAMHAJ and SAMHIN.
+I serve on the advisory committees for SAMHAJ and SAMHIN.
 I’m also a member of New Jersey Counseling Association (NJCA), and I advocate for mental health education and services in New Jersey.
+In the past I also served on the board of NAMI Middlesex.

 As your therapist, I’ll give you unconditional respect at all times, no matter where you come from or what guidance you need.